marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image119.png" width = 600>

 Hit "Create key pair" to finish.
-Once you do it key will be downloaded to your desktop, so you can use for connection to VMs.
+Once it's done key will be downloaded to your desktop, so you can use it for connection to VMs.
 Make sure to store it in know place on your desktop.

-In seach bar type **"EC2"** and select EC2 from Service list.
+In the search bar type **"EC2"** and select EC2 from Service list.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image116.png" width = 600>

-On the EC2 Dashboard locate **"Launch instance"** and hit Launch instance option.
+On the EC2 Dashboard locate **"Launch instance"** and hit **"Launch instance"** option.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image117.png" width = 600>